tnthao268/Multiple-Sequence-Alignment-with-Progressive-Alignment/README.md

 # Multiple-Sequence-Alignment with Progressive-Alignment
-This projects contains multiple sequence alignments tool written in Julia language using Progressive Alignment
+This projects contains multiple sequence alignments tool written in Julia language using Progressive Alignment.

-It builds phylogenetic tree from sequences with UPGMA algorithm, then align these sequences according to the tree
+It builds a phylogenetic tree from sequences with UPGMA algorithm, then aligns these sequences according to the tree.

-Usage examples are in ```example``` folder. ```Example.jl``` executes all functions to run multiple alignment , result alignment is in ```example.txt```.
+Usage examples are in ```example``` folder. ```Example.jl``` executes all files to run a multiple alignment , result alignment is in ```example.txt```.
 Tests of source code are in ```test``` folder.

 ## Source code files and guideline to their usages

 ### 1. Data Reader

-To read data from Fasta files and save the sequence's information (description, sequence)  into Record datatype
+Reads data from Fasta files and saves the sequence's information (description, sequence)  into Record datatype.

 Call ```readSequences_file``` method to read many fasta files. ```input_files_names``` is a list of names from all fasta files: